leijendary/tikkie-assessment/README.md

 ```
 assessment
 │   README.md
-│   .example.env <-- copy this to .env and add your values
+│   .env.example <-- copy this to .env and add your values
-│   .env <-- you should create this from .example.env
+│   .env <-- you should create this from .env.example
 │
 └───bin
 │   assessment.ts <-- starting point of the app